YuzuMin/VtuberNoisesAutomation/README.md

 ~~~

 ## Obtaining VNA
-You can clone the repository and compile from source or download the latest executable release.
+You can clone the repository and compile from source or <a href="https://github.com/YuzuMin/VtuberNoisesAutomation/releases/download/1/VNA.zip">download</a> the latest executable release.

 ## License
 <a href="LICENSE">MIT License</a>